1. Measuring the User Experience: The HEART Framework

 Stakeholder satisfaction: Feedback from cross-functional partners on collaboration and handoff quality

-Operational metrics help ensure that the design team runs efficiently while maintaining quality and coherence.
+Operational metrics keep the team running efficiently while maintaining quality and coherence.

 4. Business Impact Metrics

-To fully align with company strategy, design must also track its contribution to business outcomes.
+To fully align with company strategy, design needs to track its contribution to business outcomes.

 Cost Reduction

-Support ticket volume: Fewer help requests after design improvements can indicate better usability and clearer interfaces
+Support ticket volume: Fewer help requests after design improvements means better usability and clearer interfaces

-When design positively impacts the bottom line, it earns greater influence across the organization.
+When design positively impacts the bottom line, it earns influence across the organization.

 Tools for Measuring Design KPIs